AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 GROUP BY prime_genre
 ORDER BY Avg_Rating DESC
 ```
+It's interesting how Gaming is the most popular genre but it is far behind other categories when it comes to the quality of these apps.
+A possible explanation might be the vast presence of shovel-ware and the fact that only by downloading the app does the developer earn some money, as it is, the developer only has to make you download the app but there's no further reward for working on the retention in the app.

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/b88e84f2-d0aa-4796-bc9c-c4fab2b18e56)

 </br></br>Another interesting insight is the correlation between the length of the app description and its rating.
 To check if there's an existing correlation I applied the following statement.
-There is.
-Longer descriptions have better ratings.
 ```
 SELECT CASE
 	   WHEN length(b.app_desc) < 500 THEN 'Short'